Get these great Kindle ebooks for $4 or less

-Amazon makes sure that there are always a bevy of Kindle ebooks available at $3 or $4, either with its Kindle Daily Deals or its monthly sales.
+No need to wait for Prime Day for great deals on ebooks: Amazon makes sure that there are always a bevy of Kindle titles available at $3 or $4, either with its Kindle Daily Deals or its monthly sales.
 And every once in awhile, we like to highlight when some of our favorite authors hit the discount shelf.
-Today is one such day.

 I've read all of these books except where indicated; apologies in advance if you're not as much a fan of espionage, crime or sci-fi novels as I am (with the occasional non-fiction history book thrown in).
 Note that CNET may get a share of the revenue if you buy anything featured on our site.